 MAKE THIS SALAD QUICK

-When I make this salad, I like to make use of pre-made zucchini noodles and shredded carrots that I can pick up ready-made at my local grocery store.
+When I make this salad, I like to use pre-made zucchini noodles and shredded carrots that I can pick up at my local grocery store.
 It does cost a little bit more to buy these pre-prepared veggies, but for me, sometimes the convenience is worth more than the added cost.
 And these pre-prepared products make this salad come together in a breeze.